MENU

 Earthquakes / los Terremotos/ Temblor de Tierra

 Yes, we do have earthquakes.
 Here in Dominican Republic we call an Earthquake Terremoto or Temblor de Tierra.
-Whatever you want to call them we surly do have the earth shaking phenomenon here on our island and we do have many.
-Usually it is just the slightest tremor here and there that can be felt.
-But sometimes they are for sure a little mover!
+Whatever you want to call them we surly do have this earth shaking phenomenon here on our island and we do have many.
+Usually it is just the slightest tremor, a little wave or movement but only for a second or two.
+Sometimes the quakes they are strong and you can feel the earth move and sway under your feet!
 We do have seismic activity almost daily, as with many places throughout the world, but the activity is so small that usually it cannot be felt or detected.

 The island of Hispaniola rose out of the sea due to volcanic action.
 Dominican Republic has a long history of volcanic and seismic activity.
 The tallest mountain on the island and for that matter in all of the Caribbean is Pico Duarte.
 This mountain was at one time an active volcano.
 It rose out of the sea starting with this mountain and it is still rising.
 Many of the underwater caves are not under water now.
 Don't worry about Volcanoes for now.
 There are no active volcanos on our island.